mhkeller/tk-toolkit/README.md

 ### What's that have to do with this?

 This library is a work in progress so it's largely `TO COME`.
 You could also say you can use it `TO KNOW` things since it's a collection of data utilities.
 Or you could say it's a (T)ool(K)it of toolkits: a TK TK.

-# TODOs

-* Read and write dbfs
-* Convenience fn for joining data to shapefile